 The biggest initial public offering by an Internet company can’t come soon enough for California Governor Jerry Brown, whose budget deficit is getting worse.

-Facebook Inc. (FB), the Menlo Park, California-based owner of the world’s most popular social-networking service, expects to begin marketing its IPO next week.
+Facebook Inc. (FB:US), the Menlo Park, California-based owner of the world’s most popular social-networking service, expects to begin marketing its IPO next week.
 When company insiders such as Chief Executive Officer Mark Zuckerberg exercise options, the state stands to rake in about $2 billion from income taxes through next fiscal year, the Legislature’s nonpartisan budget analyst has said.

 Brown, a 74-year-old Democrat, hasn’t said how he’ll use the cash.
 In two weeks, he plans to revise his $92.6 billion budget for the year starting July 1.
 The spending imbalance was already at $9.2 billion before tax revenue fell about $3 billion below his projections.
 He’s asking voters to approve higher taxes or face $4.8 billion in education cuts.